 What is the UCAP program?

 The University of Connecticut's College Access and Preparation Program (UCAP) provides programming to help high school students graduate and place into the college of their choice.
 UCAP students participate in a variety of academic, social, and cultural activities throughout the year to support this goal.
 UCAP has been working with Connecticut high school students for 50 years.
-To learn more about UCAP please see the information sheet.
+To learn more about UCAP please see our UCAP Information Video and information sheet.

 Who is eligible to participate in UCAP?

 To be eligible for UCAP, students must be first-generation to college (neither parent or guardian holds a four-year college degree) and/or their family must meet federal low-income guidelines.
 They must also attend one of the participating high schools.
 UCAP students are recruited in ninth grade and continue with the program until high school graduation.

 The program is free of charge to students and their parents/guardians.
 The estimated cost per student, covered by the program, is approximately $6,300 per year.

 Once students are accepted to UCAP, they and their parents/guardians must attend an orientation at the University of Connecticut.
 Students are expected to stay active in the program by attending program meetings and activities, maintaining good academic standing, and following the program's rules and regulations as stated in the Student and Parent/Guardian handbook.

 Information on applying to UCAP can be found here.